 Q: Can I seek financial compensation if my spouse, parent, or child has been diagnosed with a traumatic brain injury?

 Possibly.
 Depending upon the circumstances involved, you may be able to file a claim on behalf of your loved one.
 You may be entitled to compensation for your own financial and non-financial losses as well.
-For more information, please contact us to schedule a free consultation.
+For more information, please contact our brain injury attorneys to schedule a free consultation.
+We serve the greater Gulfport, Biloxi, and Pascagoula areas.

 Call an Experienced Gulfport Traumatic Brain Injury Lawyer

-If you or a loved one have been a victim, let a dedicated Gulfport traumatic brain injury attorney from Smith & Holder help you.
-To learn more about your legal rights in a free and confidential consultation, please call (228) 206-7076 or inquire online today.
-Our law office is located in Gulfport, Mississippi and we are honored to serve Biloxi, Pascagoula and all of Jackson and Harrison Counties with many types of legal representation.
+If you or a loved one have been a victim, let a dedicated Gulfport traumatic brain injury attorney from Smith & Holder, PLLC help you.
+To learn more about your legal rights in a free and confidential consultation, please call us or inquire online today.
+As experienced injury attorneys, we also have expertise in representing accident victims with other types of personal injury cases such as spinal cord injury and wrongful death.
+Our law office is located in Gulfport, Mississippi and we are honored to serve Biloxi, Pascagoula and all of Jackson and Harrison Counties with many types of personal injury legal representation.